gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   caption: [Java method examples],
 ) <abstract-body-example>

+The first type of empty body can be detected in a Ekeko logic query by checking if the `body` property of a method has the `null` type.

-For the first type the Ekeko `body` property will have the `null` type.
-The second type requires more code, first check the body is not null, by performing a `fail` check.
-Than retrieve the `statements` property value from the body (the actual expressions).
-Transform the list to its raw value using `value-raw`.
-Lastly check the list of statements is empty (count = 0).
+The other type of empty body declaration requires a bit more code.
+Starting with a `fails` check, the first case is excluded.
+Following that, the `statements` property is retrieved from the body of the method, which is the list of expressions inside the body of the method.
+The list of statements is transformed to its raw value using: `value-raw`.
+Finally, the list of statements is checked to be empty: `(equals 0 (count ?raw))`.

 #linebreak()
 #figure(